verse-lab/toychain/README.md

 # Toychain

-An Coq implementation of a minimalistic blockchain-based consensus protocol.
+A Coq implementation of a minimalistic blockchain-based consensus protocol.

 ## Building the Project